KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-api.md

 **enable (coin)**

-The `enable` method connects your MM2 instance to the `coin` blockchain using the blockchain's native technology.
+The `enable` method connects your MM2 instance to the `coin` blockchain using this blockchain's native technology.

 A native installation of this blockchain must also be running on the user's node for `enable` to function.